CodeAwhile/disable-twitter-newlines/README.md

 Many users find that annoying, which is why this extension exists.
 It returns tweets to their normal, collapsed state, as the creators of HTML intended :)

+To view a tweet with original whitespace, expand it.

 Installation
 ------------